Finding The Right Criminal Defense Attorney

 - A hybrid of these two plans

-A criminal defense attorney in New Jersey is unlikely to offer a contingency fee arrangement.
+A criminal defense attorney is unlikely to offer a contingency fee arrangement.
 Since the attorney can’t promise a certain result, he or she can’t offer a contingency fee arrangement in your criminal defense case.

 Although the U.S. Constitution’s Sixth Amendment provides the right to represent yourself in a criminal trial proceeding, you must follow the law and court’s rules.
 Know the stakes are high—you must understand New Jersey criminal law.
 If you don’t, representing yourself in a criminal trial isn’t a do-it-yourself task.